linuxappstore/linuxappstore/README.md

 **Q: Will you ever add deb or rpm packages?**
 A: In the future possibly, not the main focus right now though.

+**Q: Why another Software Center/App Store?**
+We want to make an App Store that has no bias towards a specific distro, desktop environment or package format.
+We also want to make an App store that just works.

 ### Roadmap
 * ~~Web version~~